SamaelChen/ml-note/README.md

 # My Personal Book

-This is the notes about machine learning.
+These are the notes about machine learning.